 How to showcase yourself to fellow lawyers, increase referrals and grow your reputation.

-For around a decade, at East Park Communications, we’ve been working with local law societies across the country to create media channels they can use to communicate more effectively with their members.
+For 14 years, at East Park Communications, we’ve been working with local law societies across the country to create media channels they can use to communicate more effectively with their members.
 These web-based blogs offer solicitors, barristers and legal service providers the chance to raise their profile by contributing content.